bcgov/startup-sample-project-aws-containers/README.md

 ## Deploy on the AWS Cloud
-To install the app on the Cloud you will need
-- Access to BCGov-SEA Cloud in AWS
+To install the app on the Cloud you will need access to BCGov-SEA Cloud in AWS

 In the forked version of the code, you will need to:

 - replace the project variable with your License Plate (line 4 of _./terraform/terragrunt.hcl_ file)
 - replace the cloud_origin_domain with your license plate value (line 17 _./terraform/dev/terragrunt.hcl_ file)
 - replace the project variable with your License Plate (line 8 of _./terraform/sandbox/terragrunt.hcl_ file)

 Note: License plate is one of the access keys provided by the Cloud Pathfinder group to allow access to BCGov SEA - AWS